det-lab/cdms-jupyterlab-mirror/docs/breakdown.md

 2. Defines a variable `$CDMSGIT` to abbreviate the git links

-3. Creates a list of repositories to loop through
+3. Creates a list of repositories to loop through, something like:

 ```
 repos=(